PaoAvalos/WebDevelopmentUT/README.md

 # WebDevelopmentUT
-Repository for Web Development course UT
+Repository for Web Development course UT.
+A working forum where users can post pictures, text,log in with authentication and interact with other users.

 # Homework 1 and 2
 Folder hw1 contains the HTML pages for homework 1 and 2.